 Bitcoin holds steady at $66,217 as institutional capital shifts focus toward the critical $67,000 resistance level.

+Bitcoin is currently trading at $66,217, maintaining a tight range as market participants digest the latest liquidity shifts.
 While the broader crypto market shows signs of consolidation, Bitcoin’s resilience above the $66,000 threshold suggests that institutional bid support remains active.
 On-chain data indicates that whale addresses have been accumulating during this period of low volatility, signaling a potential preparation for a breakout.
 Meanwhile, the USD/JPY pair is hovering near 159.9, reflecting ongoing pressure in the currency markets that continues to influence risk-on asset appetite.
 Liquidations remain relatively muted compared to the volatility seen earlier this week, suggesting that leverage has been flushed out, leaving a cleaner slate for price discovery.

+The current price action at $66,217 represents a pivotal juncture for market structure.
 With the asset failing to break decisively below the $65,000 support floor, the path of least resistance appears to be testing the upside.
 Institutional flows into spot ETFs have stabilized, providing a consistent floor that prevents deeper retracements.
 However, the macro environment, characterized by the strength of the USD against the JPY, acts as a persistent headwind.
 Traders are closely monitoring whether the current consolidation is a precursor to a sustained rally or merely a pause before a liquidity hunt to the downside.
 The lack of significant liquidations in the last 24 hours indicates that the market is currently driven by spot demand rather than speculative futures positioning, which is a healthy sign for the mid-term trend.